Back to the Future: The Ride

 Back to the Future: The Ride was a simulator ride located at several Universal Destinations & Experiences locations.
 The first installation opened on May 2, 1991, at the World Expo area of Universal Studios Florida in Orlando, Florida.
-A second installation opened on June 12, 1993, in the Lower Lot area of Universal Studios Hollywood in Universal City, California.
+A second installation opened on June 12, 1993, in the Hollywood Lot area of Universal Studios Hollywood in Universal City, California.
 A third installation opened on March 31, 2001, in the San Francisco area of Universal Studios Japan in Osaka, Japan.
 Based on the Back to the Future franchise, the ride is a first person adventure that takes place after the events depicted in Back to the Future Part III.
 Riders engage in a race through time in pursuit of Biff Tannen, who has stolen the DeLorean time machine.

 Steven Spielberg, looking to match the success of the Star Tours ride at Disneyland, served as the ride's creative consultant.
 Declining popularity in the early 2000s led to the ride's eventual closure in 2007, although the version at Universal Studios Japan continued to operate until 2016.
 The Simpsons Ride opened in its place at Universal Studios Hollywood and Universal Studios Florida, while Despicable Me Minion Mayhem opened in its place at Universal Studios Japan.